tankangliang/tp/docs/UserGuide.md

 **:information_source:** Please refer to [this](#ui-when-viewing-country) if you need to be re-acquainted with the UI for country note related commands
 </div>

-Views the list of country notes that are associated with the country which corresponds to the given country code.
+Views the list of country notes that are associated with the country corresponding to the country code supplied.
 If no country code is given, all country notes in **_TBM_** will be shown.

 Format: `country note view [c/COUNTRY_CODE]`